Lord-Zaja/trubka-for/README.md

 Trajectories can be viewed in Matlab script zobraz.m

-Program fortran.for can be controled and viewed through trubka writen in Qt.
+Program trubka.for can be controled and viewed through trubka writen in Qt.